CRUCIATE LIGAMENT RUPTURE

 Anybody who follows sports will know that athletes, particularly football players, will sometimes injure their ACL, the anterior cruciate ligament, putting them out of action for weeks or months.

+The type of cruciate ligament injury that shows as an inability to bear weight on a leg, with the animal holding the affected limb off the ground, is generally caused by athletic or traumatic events.
 Signs of degenerative types of cruciate ligament injuries are much more subtle, showing as marked intermittent lameness that continues for weeks or months.
 Bilateral cruciate disease, where both knee joints are affected, is also common.

 An initial physical examination can often reveal a suspected cruciate ligament rupture.
-With the stabilising action of the anterior cruciate ligament ‘out of action,’ the femur and tibia will move in an abnormal fashion in relation to each other, demonstrating instability.
+With the stabilising action of the anterior cruciate ligament ‘out of action’, the femur and tibia will move in an abnormal fashion in relation to each other, demonstrating instability.
 This kind of physical exam can sometimes be done when the dog is conscious but, besides being painful, the muscles of the dog’s joint will probably be in spasm, making diagnosis difficult.
 Usually the dog requires sedation or general anaesthesia to allow proper examination of the joint.

 While an x-ray will not detect the damaged ligaments in your pet when they occur, they will pick up arthritic changes as they later develop in the unstable joint.